-A Code of Ethics and Professional Conduct is hereby adopted so that the public respect and the status of the association members in the profession may be enhanced and secured and that ethical principles are to be followed to avoid actual or perceived impropriety.
+A Code of Ethics and Professional Conduct is hereby adopted to the end that the public respect, safety and the status of the association members in the coaching profession may be enhanced and secured.
+The ethical principles are to be followed to avoid all actual or perceived impropriety.

-The following basic rules shall govern the conduct and relations of members of the Ice Skating Institute.
-Any complaint concerning breaches thereof shall be dealt with by the Grievance Review Committee according to the procedures that are adopted from time to time by the Board of Directors of the Ice Skating Institute.
+The following Code of Ethics rules shall govern the conduct of members of the Professional Skaters Association.
+Any complaint concerning breaches thereof shall be considered by the Committee of Professional Standards according to the procedures that are adopted from time to time by the Board of Governors of the Professional Skaters Association.

-1. Members of the Ice Skating Institute, (hereafter referred to as "members") shall at all times exercise the greatest care and discretion in their relationships with other members, pupils and pupils of other members.
+1. Members of the Professional Skaters Association (hereafter referred to as "members"), shall at all times exercise the greatest care and discretion in their relationships with other members, pupils, and pupils of other members.

-4. Members shall dress neatly and in a clean and appropriate manner as is becoming a member of the Ice Skating Institute.
+4. Members shall dress neatly and in a clean and appropriate manner as is becoming of a member of the Professional Skaters Association.
 Members shall be ever mindful of the influence they exercise over their pupils and under all circumstances this trust should never be abused.

-5. Members shall at all times be mindful that they have the responsibility to influence their students to act with dignity, ethically and with high moral conduct.
-The members shall never place the value of winning above the value of instilling the highest desirable ideas of character in their students nor shall the members act in any manner inconsistent with a high standard of ethical and moral conduct.
+5. Members shall at all times be mindful that he or she has the responsibility to influence his or her student to act ethically, with dignity, and with high moral conduct.
+The members shall never place the value of winning above the value of instilling the highest desirable ideas of character in his or her student, nor shall the member act in any manner inconsistent with a high standard of ethical and moral conduct.

-6. The members shall take an active role in the prevention of drugs, alcohol and tobacco abuse, and under no circumstances should authorize the use of such products.
+6. The members shall take an active role in the prevention of using illegal drugs, alcohol and tobacco abuse.

-8. Members shall at all times avoid conflicts of interest which can be considered to exist at any time when the actions of the members for themselves or on behalf of a skater, would involve the obtaining of an improper advantage.
+8. A member shall at all times avoid conflicts of interest which can be considered to exist at any time, when the actions of the member for his or herself or on behalf of a skater would involve the obtaining of an improper advantage.